1jour1vin

 Wine rated (2015 guide) 15/20 (Very good wine)

-This is a beautiful Saint-Chinian with the expected aromatic volume and a finish reminiscent of the garrigue, very typical of the Languedoc region.
-It is typical of the style of limestone wines from the appellation.
+Here is a fine Saint-Chinian with the expected aromatic richness and a finish evoking the garrigue, very typical of the Languedoc.
+It is representative of the appellation’s limestone-based wines.
 A benchmark wine.

 About the estate:

-Grégory Hecht and François Bannier have breathed new life into the region, specializing from the outset, in 2002, in high-quality, ambitious, and original wine trading.
-Carefully selecting their grapes from across the Mediterranean, from Roussillon to Provence, they meticulously vinify and age ambitious vintages that often hit the mark.
-Every year, they visit several hundred estates to select only the finest grapes and the best juices, most often from hillside vineyards.
+Grégory Hecht and François Bannier have breathed new life into the region, specializing from the very beginning—in 2002—in a high-quality, ambitious, and original wine merchant operation.
+Carefully selecting their grapes from across the Mediterranean basin, from Roussillon to Provence, they meticulously craft and age ambitious wines that often hit the mark.
+Every year they visit several hundred estates to select only the finest grapes and the best juices, most often from hillside vineyards.

 Robert Parker - Wine Advocate